The Top New Cruise Ships for 2022: From Disney Wish to Wonder of the Seas

 Discovery Princess will also have most of the onboard features that debuted on sister ships Majestic Princess and Enchanted Princess, including the Salty Dog Gastropub and Sabatini’s Italian Trattoria with specialty pastas.
 If you want a fabulous suite experience, check out the Sky Suites, which have one of the best balconies at sea, with a direct view of Movies Under the Stars.

-Norwegian Prima is First-in-Class with New Slides, a Race Track, and Vegas-Style Nightlife On Board
+Norwegian Prima is First-in-Class with New Slides, a Race Track and Vegas-Style Nightlife

-With Norwegian Prima, Norwegian Cruise Line ushers in a brand-new class of ship, with an array of accompanying new features.
+With Norwegian Prima, Norwegian Cruise Line ushers in a new class of ship, with an array of accompanying new features.
 The Norwegian Prima deck plan includes something for everyone.
-Thrill seekers will love The Drop -- a dry, freefall slide that has a 10-story plunge -- as well as a new version of the popular top deck race track.
-There’s also The Rush, a pair of dueling dry racing slides, and the line’s first Tidal Wave innertube waterslide.
+Thrill seekers will love The Drop -- a dry, freefall slide that has a 10-story plunge -- as well as a new version of the popular top-deck race track.
+There's also The Rush, a pair of dueling dry racing slides, and the line's first Tidal Wave innertube waterslide.

 Celebrity Beyond Brings High Design and Gwyneth Paltrow's Goop Onboard

-Chief among the changes is a re-imaging of Celebrity’s wellness program, led by actress and lifestyle maven Gwyneth Paltrow (who is now also the line’s Well-Being Advisor).
-New suites are being added in AquaClass and the The Retreat -- Celebrity’s resort within a resort -- is 40 percent larger than on other ships.
-Celebrity Beyond will also have the first fine dining restaurant at sea from Michelin-star chef Daniel Boulud.
+Chief among the changes is a re-imaging of Celebrity's wellness program, led by actress and lifestyle maven Gwyneth Paltrow (who is now also the line’s Well-Being Advisor).
+New suites are being added in AquaClass and The Retreat -- Celebrity's resort for suite passengers -- is 40 percent larger than on other ships.
+Celebrity Beyond will also have the first fine-dining restaurant at sea from Michelin-star chef Daniel Boulud.

 Adults-Only Cruise Options Expand with Valiant Lady and Resilient Lady